rickyclegg/this/README.md

 # this

-this.js is a tiny library for writing OO JavaScript.
+**this** is a tiny library for writing OO JavaScript.
-A JavaScript library that tries its best not to be a library.
-Rules are being broken but this just does not care.
-This adds functionality to globals already in JavaScript (Often frowned upon).
-But I'm all about not choosing a big library until the project needs it.

-this.js is all about deferring decisions and writing just what you need, for some hard core true agile TDD.

-We're not saying never use [Backbone](http://backbonejs.org/), [Ember](http://emberjs.com/) or [Sencha](http://www.sencha.com/).
-We are just suggesting deferring the decision until it actually has to be made.
+this makes it easy to write JavaScript classes and use simple object orientated techniques.

 What we are preaching is nothing new.
 I suggest that you go check out [Clean Coders](http://www.cleancoders.com/) by Uncle Bob.